awslabs/aws-athena-query-federation/athena-elasticsearch/README.md

 ## Setting Up Databases & Tables

-Elasticsearch does not have a dedicated array datatype.
-Any field can contain zero or more values so long as they are of the same datatype.
-If you intend on using Elasticsearch as your metadata definition source, you will have to define a **_meta** field in all indices used with Athena to indicate which field(s) should be considered a list (array).
+Elasticsearch does not have a dedicated array data-type.
+Any field can contain zero or more values so long as they are of the same data-type.
+If you intend on using Elasticsearch as your metadata definition source, you will have to define a **_meta** property in all indices used with Athena to indicate which field(s) should be considered a list (array).
 The field names should be fully qualified for nested JSON structures (e.g. `address.street`, where street is a nested field inside an address structure).